 Together with the Kruger National Park, Project Rhino reserves are the combined custodians of the world’s largest black and white rhino populations.
-The province of KwaZulu-Natal also holds the most genetically diverse white rhino population in South Africa.
-Rhinos are dispersed across two key areas, which we refer to as the Zululand and Midlands zones.
+Rhinos are dispersed across two key areas, which we refer to as the Zululand and Midlands regions.

 The largest concentrations of rhino live within this area, which extends across the Zululand and Umkhanyakude Districts in the far north east of KwaZulu-Natal.